 When crossover mode is off and training against the computer you can use either your current average reaction time or a fixed reaction time to train against.
 To train against a set reaction time, use the mode button to position the green mode LED under the text "Fixed".
 The right score board will be showing the current fixed setting, use the right +/- buttons to change the value.
-If the value you enter is a value greater than zero, the Final Round III will automatically adjust the entered amount for either a .4 or .5 tree.
-Example if the tree is set to .500 and you set the fixed amount to 25, when you let go of the +/- button the right score board will now show 0.525.
+If the value you enter is a value greater than zero, the Final Round IV will automatically adjust the entered amount for either a .400 or .500 tree.
+Example if the fixed amount to 25, when you let go of the +/- button the right score board will now show .025.
 If you wish to train against your average instead of a fixed value enter all zeros for the fixed amount.